Oleg Gordievsky: Escape from the USSR

 An elaborate escape plan for extracting Gordievsky from the USSR had been devised by MI6 in 1978, when the KGB called him back to Moscow for a few years after his second three-year stint in Copenhagen.
-The escape plan was code-named "Operation Pimlico", and was devised by an MI6 officer named Valerie Pettit.
+The escape plan was code-named "Operation Pimlico", and was devised by MI6 officer Valerie Pettit.
 Although Gordievsky almost certainly remained under KGB surveillance, he managed to send a covert signal to MI6 to activate "Pimlico", which had been in place for many years for just such an emergency.
 He waited on a particular street corner, on a particular weekday at 7:30p.m., carrying a Safeway bag as a signal.
 An MI6 agent walked past carrying a Harrods bag, eating a Mars bar, and the two made eye contact.
 These mutual signals indicated that the escape plan was to be activated immediately.

 On 19 July 1985, Gordievsky went for his usual jog.
 He managed to evade his KGB tails and boarded a train to Leningrad, and then travelled to a rendezvous south of Vyborg, near the Finnish border.
 There he was met by British embassy cars, after they had managed to lose the three KGB surveillance cars that had been following them, and was smuggled across the border into Finland in the boot (trunk) of a Ford Sierra saloon.
 His couriers were two British diplomats and their wives, and to deter sniffer dogs at the Finnish border one of the wives dropped her baby's dirty nappy on the ground, causing the dogs to flee.
 Gordievsky was flown to the UK via Norway.
 In the UK his MI6 codename was changed to OVATION.

 Soviet authorities subsequently sentenced Gordievsky to death in absentia.'
 The sentence was never rescinded by post-Soviet Russian authorities, but it could not be legally carried out because of Russia's then-membership in the Council of Europe.
 His wife, Leila (an Azeri), was the daughter of a KGB officer and was unaware of her husband's defection.
 She and their children were on holiday in the Azerbaijan SSR at the time of his escape.
 She was interrogated and detained for some six years, the Soviets presuming (wrongly) that she had been complicit in Gordievsky's activities.
 The marriage was in effect dead by then and it eventually ended.
 It was reported in 2013 that Gordievsky was in a long-term relationship with a British woman he had met in the 1990s.

 Gordievsky's exfiltration greatly embarrassed both the KGB and the Soviet Union, and resulted in disruptions by Viktor Babunov, the KGB's chief of counterintelligence, within the KGB.
 It affected the KGB careers of Sergei Ivanov, KGB resident in Finland, numerous members of the Leningrad KGB, which was responsible for surveillance of British subjects, and numerous persons close to Vladimir Putin, who was a member of the Leningrad KGB.
 Gordievsky included a discussion of his exfiltration in his memoir, Next Stop Execution, published in 1995.